deterralba/HTTP-log/documentation/choices.rst

 What's next?
 ------------

-Read :ref:`module_description` description to see were is what, then take a look at :mod:`playground` to change the default parameters of the simulation.
+Read :ref:`module_description` description to see where is what, then take a look at :mod:`playground` to change the default parameters of the simulation.

-For me, if think I will work on ``Curses``, it looks fun.
-Data analysis is also fun.